From time crystals to time quasicrystals: Exploring quasiperiodic phases in transverse field Ising chains: Stability of the discrete TC phase

 To elucidate the origin of the interaction represented by the $\lambda$-term, we can map the spin Hamiltonian (\ref{Eq:H2-int}) onto a fermionic Hamiltonian.
 By applying the transformation $\sigma_i^x \leftrightarrow \sigma_i^z$ and utilizing the Jordan-Wigner (JW) spin-fermion transformations\cite{MB18}, we observe that the $\lambda$-term transforms into $\lambda c_i^\dagger c_i c_{i+1}^\dagger c_{i+1}$, where $c_i$ ($c_i^\dagger$) are the annihilation (creation) operators for fermions at site $i$.
 This expression clearly indicates the interaction between two fermions located at sites $i$ and $i+1$.

 In Fig. \ref{Fig:mz-dif-lambda}, we present the time evolution of the magnetization $m^z$ in the ferromagnetic many-body localized (FM-MBL) phase for varying interaction strengths.
-The observed time dependence of $m^z$ reveals significant oscillatory behavior, characterized by a period of $2T$, superimposed on an oscillatory-decaying envelope that is dependent on the interaction strength $\lambda$.
+The observed time dependence of $m^z(t)$ reveals significant oscillatory behavior, characterized by a period of $2T$, superimposed on an oscillatory-decaying envelope that is dependent on the interaction strength $\lambda$.
 Specifically, for a finite-size system, the envelope exhibits a prolonged time period at low interaction strengths, and diminishes as $\lambda$ increases.
-Furthermore, we have computed the Fourier transform of $m^z$ as a function of frequency for various $\lambda$ values.
-For small values of $\lambda$, during the observed time window ($t/T\in[0, 160]$), the magnetization envelope curve remains smooth without any knots, and the FFT reveals a distinct subharmonic peak at $\omega=\pi$.
-As $\lambda$ increases, this peak begins to split due to the interference of magnetization oscillations and eventually disappears, indicating the complete destruction of the TC phase.
-Extending the time window for analyzing the system's magnetization increases the probability of knot formation, leading to a double peak in the FFT even for small interaction values.
+Furthermore, we have computed the Fourier transform of $m^z(t)$ as a function of frequency for various $\lambda$ values.
+For small values of $\lambda$, within the observed time window $t/T\in[0, 160]$, the magnetization oscillations remain smooth and exhibit no significant decay over time.
+The FFT analysis reveals a clear subharmonic peak at $\omega=\pi/2$.
+As $\lambda$ increases, this peak begins to split due to interference effects in the magnetization oscillations, eventually disappearing at a critical value $\lambda_c$, signaling the complete destruction of the TC phase.
+However, by extending the observation window, the decay of magnetization oscillations becomes more apparent over longer timescales, resulting in a double peak in the FFT even for small $\lambda$ values.